peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimals.md

 **Returns:**

-* A copy of the given arbitrary-precision number object.
+* A copy of the specified arbitrary-precision number object.

 **Throws:**